Romans 14

 Serving Christ in righteousness, peace, and joy is pleasing to God and earns the respect of others.

-"Let us therefore follow after the things which make for peace, and things wherewith one may edify another."
+19 Therefore let us pursue the things which make for peace and the things by which one may edify another.

 In this verse, Paul encourages believers to prioritize peace and mutual edification, especially in matters of non-essential religious practices.
 He advises focusing on actions that enhance unity and build up the faith community, rather than causing division over disputable issues.